renovatebot/renovate/docs/usage/configuration-options.md

 <!-- prettier-ignore -->
 !!! note
     Disabling a host is only 100% effective if added to self-hosted config.
-    Renovate currently still checks its _cache_ for results first before making connection attempts, so if a public host is blocked in your repository config (e.g. `renovate.json`) then it's possible you may get cached _results_ from that host if another repository using the same bot has successfully queried for the same dependency recently.
+    Renovate currently still checks its _cache_ for results first before trying to connect, so if a public host is blocked in your repository config (e.g. `renovate.json`) then it's possible you may get cached _results_ from that host if another repository using the same bot has successfully queried for the same dependency recently.

 ### abortIgnoreStatusCodes